Luisa (film)

 The film depicts the life of Luisa Cáceres de Arismendi, focusing on her role in the Venezuelan War of Independence, her imprisonment by the Spanish army in 1815, and her relationship with Juan Bautista Arismendi.

 The film was directed by Juan Carlos Wessolossky and was released domestically in 2016.
 The film received negative reviews.

+Plot

+Set in 1816 in Margarita Island, tell the story of a brave woman called Luisa Caceres De Arismendi.